alexrobincrabbe/Boopball/README.md

 - In order to fix this, it would require a significant restructuring of the code.
 There are two seperate functions that move the ball and the hoop, these both should be handled in one function

-- The moveHoop function was added later in the development of the game, as this wasn't in my original concept.
-Due to time contraints
+- The moveHoop function was added later in the development of the game, as this wasn't in my original concept

-- I have left this in future improvements
+-  Due to time contraintsI have left this in future improvements
 </li>
 </ul>